The Future of AI and Communication in the Workplace

 In our last blog post, we discussed the ways in which artificial intelligence (AI) could impact the way we communicate in the future on a personal level.
 We highlighted the rise of ‘smart’ technology - smart homes, smart messaging - and the fact that most of us had already come into contact with some form of AI technology even if we weren’t aware.

-This week we’re focussing more on communication in a professional setting, and how companies can harness the power of AI in their future communications.
+This week we’re focusing more on communication in a professional setting, how companies can harness the power of AI in their future communications, and examples of AI in the workplace.

 One of the most popular applications of AI technology within communication in business is the use of chatbots.
 We’ve most likely all interacted with one at some point, and most likely with varying degrees of success and enjoyment.
 They’re still a work in progress!
 However, the technology has come on leaps and bounds over the past years and chatbots are certainly showing no signs of slowing down.